furycurry/lidc-3d-nodule-benchmark/README.md

 | + Boundary Loss (fixed schedule) | 0.7413 ± 0.0020 | 5.0093 ± 0.1548 |
 | + Boundary Loss (convergence-gated, adaptive) | 0.7417 ± 0.0037 | 5.1377 ± 0.1898 |

-No pairwise comparison reaches statistical significance (paired t-test and Wilcoxon signed-rank test, all p > 0.05).
+No pairwise comparison reaches statistical significance (paired t-test and Wilcoxon signed rank test, all p > 0.05).
 See [`docs/statistical_analysis.md`](docs/statistical_analysis.md) for the full test matrix.

-**Gradient telemetry** (see [`docs/gradient_analysis.md`](docs/gradient_analysis.md)) shows the boundary loss term contributes ~0.94% of raw combined gradient magnitude, and ~0.05% at its trained effective weight — explaining the null result at the optimization level, not just the metric level.
+**Gradient telemetry** (see [`docs/gradient_analysis.md`](docs/gradient_analysis.md)) shows the boundary loss term contributes ~0.94% of raw combined gradient magnitude, and ~0.05% at its trained effective weight explaining the null result at the optimization level, not just the metric level.

 **Architecture fidelity**: the reimplemented 3D U-Net has 19,073,665 parameters, closely matching the original paper's reported 19,069,955 (difference fully explained by output-channel count: 1 vs. the paper's 3).